 Employees often fear that their employer will retaliate against them for filing a claim of sexual harassment.
 The law protects employees who make good faith reports of sexual harassment.
 Any retaliation should be reported to upper management or to Human Resources.

 If you experience any type of sexual harassment, or retaliation for reporting sexual harassment, please contact a Pittsburgh sexual harassment attorney.
-Attorney Christine T. Elzer has represented numerous victims of sexual harassment and retaliation, and is here to help you through what can be an embarrassing and devastating time.
+Attorney Christine T. Elzer has represented numerous victims of sexual harassment and retaliation, and is here to help you through what can be a devastating time.